masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/README.md

 This repository is an end-to-end supply chain analytics and business intelligence project for a multi-regional network, tracking performance across five business units (Programs A through E).
 The goal is to bridge raw backend data and high-level executive decision-making, the same gap I work to close in my role.

 The project encompasses:
 * **SQL** | The analytical engine.
-Extracting operational insights, logistics bottleneck buckets, supplier performance, and Pareto spend distribution using CTEs, window functions, and multi-table joins.
+Answers a specific operational question, what is at risk, what is depleting, where is supplier risk concentrated, using CTEs, window functions, and multi-table joins.
 * **Power BI** | The executive view.
-A fully interactive QBR dashboard where slicers filter every KPI and chart live, from a global view down to a single region in one click.
+A fully interactive QBR dashboard where slicers filter every KPI and chart live, from a global view down to a single region in one click which can turn a status review into a decision meeting.
 * **Excel** | The working dashboard.
-A 100% formula-driven, interactive QBR workbook, no macros, with live KPI cards, demand forecast-vs-actual tracking, ranked supplier and risk tables, and dynamic dropdown slicers.
+A 100% formula-driven, interactive workbook, no macros, with live KPI cards, demand forecast-vs-actual tracking, ranked supplier and risk tables, and dynamic dropdown slicers.

 ---